AbhiAgarwal/phys.js/README.md

 It will automatically test the different sections of the library, and display the results on the Terminal.

+##Constants

+If you need extra precision in your answers feel free to alter these following files that contain the values for our precision:

+- phys/basic.js
+- phys/contants/contants.js
+- phys/constants/multiplier.js
+- phys/constants/units.js

 ###Core Team

 * Abhi Agarwal - [@abhiagarwal](http://twitter.com/abhiagarwal)